-The specifications focused on reducing manufacturing pollution, minimising resource extraction and reducing delivery distances.
-The heavy aggregates used on the site came from within a 5 km radius.
-Copiced chestnut comes from the Kent Weald and straw bales from local farms.
+The materials and products specified for Romney Marsh focused on reducing manufacturing pollution, minimising resource extraction and reducing delivery distances.
+The heavy aggregates used on the site all came from within a 5 km radius.
+Coppiced chestnut was harvested from the Kent Weald and straw bales were sourced from local farms.

-We coined the phrase heterogenous construction to define a design ethos which keeps materials minimally processed and simply assembled to aid future salvage.
-Almost every constituent part of the project can be reused and in a sense the building has been designed for demolition.
-The prefabricated toilet block can be relocated to a new site, the English larch frame unbolted and utilised elsewhere, the locally sourced aggregates used in the gabions and the sand/gravel floor slab can be reclaimed like a raw resource and the pre-cast paving slabs lifted and used anew.
+As an early example of BBM’s deconstruct/reconstruct ethos, almost every constituent part of the project can be reused in the future; the building has been designed for easy disassembly.
+The prefabricated toilet block can be relocated to a new site, the English larch frame can be unbolted and used elsewhere, the locally sourced aggregates used in the gabions and the sand/gravel floor slab can be reclaimed as a raw resource, and the pre-cast paving slabs can be lifted out and used anew.

 The project was completed in the Summer of 2003 and has been described as the “Greenest building in the South East of England” by Tony Wimble, Environment Officer of Kent County Council.